Showing posts with label the Quadrinity Process. Show all posts

 Naranjo met Hoffman and did his rudimentary analysis, the Process of Psychic Therapy, in the basement of Hoffman’s tailor shop on 15th Street in Oakland.
 It was emotional and exotic enough to capture Claudio’s interest.
 He says that afterwards he felt he could help Hoffman shape a group process, and become his John the Baptist.
 Yes, Claudio really used this messianic analogy.
 I was a guinea pig in that initial group experiment, and this is what I saw–both painted their collaboration as destined by heaven.
 It was not.
 It was a very rocky road.
 Hoffman ended it before it was complete.
 Although both men tried to paint their rupture in the best possible light, as with an accurate reading of the Baptist’s story, it did not end well.

-As a participant it was clear to me after about a month that Naranjo lost control of the group process, and Hoffman was increasingly unhappy when Claudio tried to regain control, particularly in insisting on the pace of the work.
+As a participant, it was clear to me after about a month that Naranjo lost control of the group process, and Hoffman was increasingly unhappy when Claudio tried to regain control, particularly in insisting on the pace of the work.
 Their much heralded collaboration lasted 9 weeks on the outside.
-After weeks working on “Mother Bitch session” (now called “bashing” in Quadrinity parlance), Hoffman had enough of the careful exploration of repressed anger, and suddenly announced that he and Claudio had reached a friendly agreement to end their experiment, and Claudio’s participation, after the “Defense of Mother.”
-And, with appropriate fanfare, he announced that he would be leading his own 13 week Process beginning that January.
-With Hoffman it was always a loving divorce, a friendly disagreement, or his righteous indignation, jejune double-speak that only highlighted that he was a very angry man.
+After weeks working on “Mother Bitch session” (now called “bashing” in Quadrinity parlance), Hoffman had had enough of the careful exploration of repressed anger, and suddenly announced that he and Claudio had reached a friendly agreement to end their experiment and Claudio’s participation, after the “Defense of Mother.”
+And, with appropriate fanfare, he announced that he would be leading his own 13-week Process beginning that January.
+With Hoffman, it was always a loving divorce, a friendly disagreement, or his righteous indignation, jejune double-speak that only highlighted that he was a very angry man.

 I wrote extensively about the development of the 13 week Process when the first rewrite of its history was undertaken by the current owners of Hoffman’s intellectual property, The Ontological Odd Couple—The Origins of the Hoffman Process, Fisher-Hoffman Psychic Therapy, The Quadrinity Process, and The Hoffman Process, Originally posted July 31, 2004, 1st revision 9/16,/2006, 2nd revision 6/6/2011, © Kenneth Ireland, 2004, 2006, 2011.
 I’m not going to repeat any of it here.
-Needless to say, Hoffman in his self-inflated posture appropriated the work of many professionals and claimed it as his own, or the direction of Dr. Fisher, his spirit guide while the current promoters altered and streamlined the narrative for marketing purposes.
+Needless to say, Hoffman, in his self-inflated posture, appropriated the work of many professionals and claimed it as his own, or attributed it to the direction of Dr. Fisher, his spirit guide, while the current promoters altered and streamlined the narrative for marketing purposes.

 If this Process were an important breakthrough in the development of psychological treatment, such an investigation might be interesting.
 It is not.
 However, working with Naranjo and Gestalt therapy, I had a major personal breakthrough.
 It began an unravelling that changed the trajectory of my life.
 I recognized on a very deep level that I harbored a well of repressed anger towards my parents, my rearing, and the Jesuits.
 I began a long and difficult journey.
 I turned my back on 10 years of rigorous religious training and started afresh.
 Over the course of trying to locate Hoffman’s contribution in this equation, I can only say that he was the loudest voice in the room when my emotional defenses began to crumble.
 But given the vagaries of the process, I went into massive transference.